11 min read

 A topic is typically where all related messages.
 A producer puts all the related messages into one topic, and a producer could be producing to one or more topics.
 Your consumers could be listening from one or more topics, and consuming these messages which are within the topics.
 For administrative purposes, MapR puts another bigger pipe, sort of, around these topics, which we call the stream.

-Like you can see here, a stream is actually a first class entity in MapR File System which gets within the MapR namespace, and it just sits right next to a file or a table in the namespace.
+Like you can see here, a stream is actually a first class entity in MapR Distributed File and Object Store which gets within the MapR namespace, and it just sits right next to a file or a table in the namespace.
 By the virtue of that, it gets all the features that are typical of a MapR platform which is reliability, security, and performance.
 That’s the big picture concept of, where are the producers producing into these queues the consumers are consuming from, the topics here, and what is a stream.

 Having said that, let me jump quickly into scale.
 How do we do scaling?
 Let’s consider there was one topic in your cluster, and you have four nodes, so how would you use up all your four nodes in that case?
 You could potentially partition your topic into multiple partitions.
 Here we have two partitions.
 Each partition starts out by creating a chunk on one node, so P1 is on N1, and P2 is on N2.
 As this chunk fills up, which is about four gigs, we would pick another node and start writing there the next chunk.
 That makes sure that your cluster is always used evenly.
 The data is distributed evenly, and your cluster is used at its full capacity.